MbithiSandra/payment-paralysis-prototype/README.md

 ## Repeatability

 Access to this repository is provided to promote repeatability of the results.
-Another researcher should be able to clone the repository, follow the setup instructions, and reproduce the trained models and the working prototype.
+Another researcher should be able to clone the repository, follow the setup instructions and reproduce the trained models and the working prototype.

 ## License